jmumpadsaclcbxu-cmd/shesh/assets/content.md

 # ABOUT
 eyebrow: About Me
 headline: Strategic.
 Technical.
 Obsessively Outcome-Focused.
+body_1:
-body_1: I'm Marjory Say-ao, a Bachelor of Science in Information Technology graduate and a GoHighLevel Expert who is passionate about helping businesses grow through digital solutions.
-I specialize in building websites, sales funnels, CRM systems, workflow automations, and social media planning that streamline business processes and improve customer engagement.
+I’m John Michael Esguerra Umpad, a Bachelor of Science in Information Technology graduate and a GoHighLevel specialist dedicated to helping businesses grow through effective digital solutions.
+I build websites, sales funnels, CRM systems, workflow automations, and social media strategies designed to improve efficiency, simplify processes, and strengthen customer engagement.
+body_2:
-body_2: With a background in Information Technology and expertise in GoHighLevel, I create digital solutions that combine functionality with user experience.
-From websites and sales funnels to CRM setup, workflow automation, social media planning, and graphic design, I focus on building systems that support business growth and simplify everyday operations.
+With a strong background in Information Technology and hands-on experience in GoHighLevel, I develop digital solutions that balance functionality and user experience.
+My services include website and funnel development, CRM setup, workflow automation, social media planning, and graphic design—all focused on supporting business growth and making daily operations more manageable.
+body_3:
-body_3: I work with businesses, agencies, entrepreneurs, coaches, and consultants to create digital solutions that support their growth.
-Whether it's building websites, sales funnels, CRM systems, workflow automations, or graphic designs, my goal is to deliver solutions that are functional, user-friendly, and tailored to each client's needs.
+I help businesses, agencies, entrepreneurs, coaches, and consultants build digital systems that support their goals and long-term growth.
+From websites and sales funnels to CRM solutions, workflow automations, and graphic design, I aim to deliver customized, practical, and user-friendly solutions that meet each client’s unique needs.
 stats_1_value: 50+
 stats_1_label: Systems Built
 stats_2_value: 3x